dotexe1337/firefox-aero-css/README.md

 - B00ze64 (created the Firefox Menu Icons Plus theme)
 - Aris-t2 (some CSS from CustomCSSforFx was adapted to this theme)
 - avenged110 (created part of the about dialog)
+- Arvid Axelsson's Kempelton theme for Firefox.
+Some resources have been adapted from that theme.

 ## Additional Tweaks: